| Restoring Hope Hasan Moosa Shafaei When he stayed away from the political arena, this was seen as

 hopes and aspirations towards equality, justice? freedom, democracy

+and prosperity.
 It is evident that the Crown Prince is aware of the complexity

 and magnitude of the problem.
 He does not want to disappoint the